rkdarst/scicomp/tut/algorithms-data-structures/algorithms-data-structures.rst

 Other complexities
 ~~~~~~~~~~~~~~~~~~
 * Worst case performance
-* Best case performanec
+* Best case performance
 * Amortized worst case performance

 Transitions in complexity
 ~~~~~~~~~~~~~~~~~~~~~~~~~
+* Example: my Python code from the start

+  - My code was fast in most cases, but when :math:`\beta` became large it got slow.
+Same :math:`N`.

+* You could leave problem size the same, but vary other parameters...
-* If you change parameters and code slows down...
+* ... and everything slows down greatly.
-* ... are you transitioning to a higher complexity?
+* In your parameter space, you transitioned to a different complexity.